SprintHive/income-docs/api/v2/GetTransactionsUsed.md

   }
 }
 ```

+### Detected income
+Transactions that were selected as the primary income will be identified with `"inPrimaryIncomeStream": true`.
+If "otherIncome" was declared when creating the income verification, transactions that were selected as that other
+income will be identified with `"inOtherIncomeStream": true`.
+All other transactions that were not identified as income
+will have these fields be false, as in the example above.

 ## Enriched Transactions
 This endpoint will return the consolidated list of transactions that were used to determine income.
 Additional